broadinstitute/sam/automation/README.md

 All test code lives in `automation/src/test/scala`.

 #### From IntelliJ
+To run tests from IntelliJ, it is recommended to load the project from the `automation` folder instead of the `sam` root folder.
-It is recommended to `Open...` IntelliJ to the `automation` folder directly and import from SBT.
+To do this, go to `File` -> `Open...` and navigate __into__ the `automation` folder, click `Open` to accept, and then import from SBT.

-First, you need to set some default VM parameters for ScalaTest run configurations.
-In IntelliJ, go to `Run` > `Edit Configurations...`, select `ScalaTest` under `Templates`, and add these VM parameters:
+You need to set some default VM parameters for ScalaTest run configurations.
+In IntelliJ, go to `Run` > `Edit Configurations...`, select `ScalaTest` under `🔧Templates`, and add these VM parameters:

 ```
 -Djsse.enableSNIExtension=false